Dave Janzow

 I have always had a strong work ethic perhaps originating from doing so many jobs around the home as a youngster.
 I was voted leadership roles throughout my secondary schooling and attained strength and motivation through various competitive sports including rowing.
 I started a gardening business when I was 14 years old and after school and university years it grew into a large landscaping design and construct company which I operated until the age of 36.

-My career went through a transition phase when I was focusing on my health and re-assessing my future.
+Following a family tragedy in 2014, I was focusing on my mental health and re-assessing my future.

-Over the span of 6 years, following a family tragedy in 2014, I had the opportunity to apply my landscape design and construction knowledge to create various types of gardens in the grounds of a mental health facility.
-I undertook post graduate studies including Environmental Policy & Management at University of Adelaide.
+During these years I had the opportunity to apply my knowledge to win several government grants to create sensory, productive and other gardens in the grounds of a mental health facility.
+I was able to help others by starting various groups and initiatives including the gardening.
+I undertook post graduate studies in Environmental Policy & Management at University of Adelaide.
 I became particularly interested in sustainable cities, circular economies, and water resource management.

 What is a water sensitive city?